RunestoneInteractive/httlads/_sources/Statistics/cs2_business_across_years.rst

 we used in the previous section.
 Import the dataset into a new tab in your sheet.
 Create two new columns for each year and use appropriate functions (hint: ``VLOOKUP``) to input the population data for both years.
 Use the population data from 2014 and the one from 2019 to determine which countries (at least 10) had the most significant increase in population over those five years.
-Is there a correlation between the change in a country's population and its "Starting a Business" ranking?
+Is there a correlation between the change in a country's population and its business start-up ranking?

 **Lesson Feedback**